HaotianUpenn/scatterbrain/README.md

-We use the template from `https://github.com/ashleve/lightning-hydra-template`.
+We use the template from `https://github.com/ashleve/lightning-hydra-template` and we refer much code from https://github.com/HazyResearch/pixelfly.
+We try to implement the results and write our comments on this new techniques for the attention mechanism.
+Source paper: "Unifying Sparse and Low-rank Attention Approximation".

 Please read the instructions there to understand the repo structure.

 ## Implementation & Experiments